Addis Ababa, Ethiopia

 Hidden Costs to Budget for:

-By following this budget guide, you can explore Addis Ababa affordably while experiencing the rich culture and vibrant atmosphere the city has to offer.
-Happy travels!
+By following these budget tips and cost breakdowns, you can plan a wallet-friendly trip to Addis Ababa while experiencing the rich culture and history the city has to offer.

 Best Travel Credit Cards